(updated May 1, 2023)

 - All forms and document or image uploads

-- Links to Parent handbook, Bylaws and Constitution, Parent Job List and Meeting Minutes
+- Links to Parent handbook, Bylaws and Constitution, Policies and Procedures

 Our school is closed on Civic Holidays, and for Winter Break and Spring Break, which align with the SD46 Calendar.
 See our website calendar for those dates.
 We are NOT closed for the SD46 ProD days, as our Teachers do not participate in the SD46 Teacher Professional Development.

-If weather conditions, such as snow create dangerous driving conditions, and close the SD46 school bus routes, we will close our preschool for that day as well, as the roads are then deemed not safe to travel.
-We will inform families of the Snow Day.
+If weather conditions, such as snow, close the SD46 school’s, we will close our preschool for that day as well.
+We will inform families of the Snow Day by 8am the morning of class.

 If our school needs to close for whatever other reason, our Head Teacher/Supervisor will email or call the day before or the morning of.